Noahjy2/POS-System/README.md

 ## Learning Objective

 - Practice File IO.
-- Building Foundamental for JDBC.
+- Building Fundamental for JDBC.
 - Understand the process of developing a project.